Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Ander

-Landscape [title unknown]--representative work |
+Landscape [title unknown]--

-The Belgian artist Juliette Wytsman received exacting training in botanical iconography, the focus of her early career, but she turned to landscape painting as she came increasingly under the plein-air influence of her artist-husband Rodolphe Wytsman.
+The Belgian artist Juliette Wystman received exacting training in botanical iconography, the focus of her early career, but she turned to landscape painting as she came increasingly under the plein-air influence of her artist-husband Rodolphe Wytsman.

 Return to Women Painters Index

-Return to
+Return to Site Index

 Text written by K. L. Nichols